On the origin of V-shaped polarisation spectra in molecular clouds: Results of the one-phase model

 \subsection{The impact of different silicate temperatures}

-Using our simple dust temperature model (i) (see Section~\ref{sec:dusttempmodel}), we can, in a first step, systematically explore the effect of changing $T_\textrm{sil}$ between 10 and 20~K on the polarisation spectrum, whereas $T_\textrm{carb}$ is fixed at 15~K. The results are shown in Fig.~\ref{fig:tsilvariation}.
+In a first step, we explore the effect of changing $T_\textrm{sil}$ on the polarisation spectrum while $T_\textrm{carb}$ remains fixed at 15~K. The results are shown in Fig.~\ref{fig:polaris}, where we show the cases for $T_\textrm{sil}$ = 12, 15 and 18~K. We renormalise the obtained polarisation degree to 0.2 and consider wavelengths from 15~$\mu$m to 3~mm.